ironArray/Caterva2/README-DEVELOPERS.md

 ## Build frontend assets

-Install the requrired software (you will need Node.js):
+Install the required software (you will need Node.js):

 ```shell
 npm install